haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

   | RealSrcSpan l <- src
   , Just explicit <- Map.lookup (srcSpanStart src) minImports
   , L _ mn <- ideclName imp
-  -- (almost) no one wants to see an explicit import list for Prelude , mn /= moduleName pRELUDE
+  -- (Almost) no one wants to see an explicit import list for Prelude , mn /= moduleName pRELUDE
   = do
         -- The title of the command is just the minimal explicit import decl let title = T.pack $ prettyPrint explicit
-        -- the range of the code lens is the span of the original import decl _range :: Range = realSrcSpanToRange l
+        -- The range of the code lens is the span of the original import decl _range :: Range = realSrcSpanToRange l
-        -- the code lens has no extra data
+        -- The code lens has no extra data
         _xdata = Nothing
-        -- an edit that replaces the whole declaration with the explicit one edit = WorkspaceEdit (Just editsMap) Nothing
+        -- An edit that replaces the whole declaration with the explicit one edit = WorkspaceEdit (Just editsMap) Nothing
         editsMap = HashMap.fromList [(uri, List [importEdit])]
         importEdit = TextEdit _range title
-        -- the command argument is simply the edit _arguments = Just [toJSON $ ImportCommandParams edit] -- create the command
+        -- The command argument is simply the edit _arguments = Just [toJSON $ ImportCommandParams edit] -- Create the command
     _command <- Just <$> mkLspCommand pId importCommandId title _arguments
-    -- create and return the code lens return $ Just CodeLens{..}
+    -- Create and return the code lens return $ Just CodeLens{..}
   | otherwise
   = return Nothing